supercollider/supercollider/README_WINDOWS.md

 Studio.
 Therefore you should not expect CMake to know anything about the changes you made within Visual Studio.

-In order to boot the server from scide or sclang, it is necessary to set the working directory for the respective target.
-This can be done in the "Debug" pane of the target properties dialog.
+To boot the server from scide or sclang, it is necessary to set the working directory for the respective target.
+This can be done in the "Debug" the pane of the target properties dialog.

-*Important Note*: provided the build environment is set up properly (the main setting is the requirement to have the Qt5/bin folder in the PATH of the current environment), the various SC components can be run directly in the target folders.
-If you want to run SC outside of the build environment, or copy the build to a different computer, you need to build the target "install".
-This step will create a autonomous install of SuperCollider, without any outside dependencies except files guaranteed to be available on every Windows system.
+*Important Note*: provided the built environment is set up properly (the main setting is the requirement to have the Qt5/bin folder in the PATH of the current environment), the various SC components can be run directly in the target folders.
+If you want to run SC outside of the built environment or copy the build to a different computer, you need to build the target "install".
+This step will create an autonomous install of SuperCollider, without any outside dependencies except files guaranteed to be available on every Windows system.
-Building the install target takes some time, as all SC files are copied to a separate install folder, and a CMake utility, "bundle utilities", tries to detect all libraries that the SC executables require to run.
+Building the install target takes some time, as all SC files are copied to a separate install folder, and a CMake utility, "bundle utilities", try to detect all libraries that the SC executables require to run.
 The bundle utility copies those to the install folder, as that is the only way to guarantee that they will be available wherever SC is run.
 Copying the libraries to the SC